Minor in Social Justice and Social Policy

 The social justice and social policy (SJSP) minor links an academic curriculum with the university’s commitment to social justice.
 The program provides a common place for students in all disciplines to engage with issues of justice and equity.

 The Social Justice and Social Policy Program brings together an unusually broad spectrum of faculty and curriculum—combining the academic perspectives of the arts and sciences departments with professional expertise from the Heller School for Social Policy and Management.
-You are encouraged to explore policy areas in concrete detail, focused variously on particular groups (children, the elderly, people with disabilities) or particular services (health care, income support).
+Students are encouraged to explore policy areas in concrete detail, focused variously on particular groups (children, the elderly, people with disabilities) or particular services (health care, income support).

 Students can also select courses that deal thematically with problems of social equity (poverty, discrimination), as well as courses that approach social justice from historical, philosophical and comparative perspectives.
 Key elements of the program include a foundation course, a capstone course and a research-based internship in a social policy setting.